SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 However, sometimes your shortcuts are not unique and you might find several solutions for your natural naming search in the tree.
 To speed up the lookup, the search is stopped after the first result.
-So you will not be notified whether your result is actually unique.
+So you won't be notified whether your result is actually unique.
 Yet, you can set `v_check_uniqueness=True` at your trajectory object and it will be checked for these circumstances.
 Nonetheless, enabling `v_check_uniqueness=True` will require always :math:`O(n)` for your lookups.
 So do that